inkOfPixel/inkofpixel.com/_site/posts/magento-vs-shopify.md

       It’s Black Friday weekend, you have just launched a costly advertising campaign, and users are flooding to your e-commerce.
 But wait, the servers can’t handle all the requests, and suddenly everything goes down.
-If you are lucky users will only get an extremely slow and frustrating experience.
+If you are lucky, users will only get an extremely slow and frustrating experience.
 Otherwise your e-commerce is no longer reachable.